Skip to content

 • A team-routing layer.

-• A versioning / deployment coordinator across teams.
+• A versioning or deployment coordinator across teams.

 • A central runtime configuration plane.

-If you need “team A ships the checkout, team B ships the catalogue, both deploy independently and runtime-route by URL”, use Module Federation, single-spa, or a vendor MFE platform. mountly will not protect you from runtime version skew or coordinate deployments.
+If you need “team A ships the checkout, team B ships the catalogue, both deploy independently and runtime-route by URL”, use single-spa or a vendor MFE platform. mountly validates manifests and loads verticals.
+It does not coordinate deployments or resolve semver at runtime.

-mountly is useful inside an MFE: a single team’s MFE bundle can use mountly internally to lazy-load its own widgets without ballooning its part of the page.
-But mountly is the inner tool, not the outer one.
+mountly is useful inside an MFE: a single team’s MFE bundle can use mountly to lazy-load its own widgets without ballooning its part of the page.
+Use it as the inner tool that loads one team’s widgets, with single-spa or a vendor platform as the outer control plane.

 The shape of a good fit: